joel-ho/BES/README.md

 BES nacaAirfoil.besi
 ```

 Now sit back and relax!
-Once done, you can view the results in the output foldder with Paraview or any other viewer that can open .vtk files.
+Once done, you can view the results in the output folder with Paraview or any other viewer that can open `.vtk` files.

 ## Authors

-* **Ho Mun Onn, Joel** - [JoelCFD](https://www.joelcfd.com/about)
+* **Ho Mun Onn, Joel** - [JoelCFD](https://joelcfd.com/about)

 ## License